nomeata/haskell-for-readers/haskell-for-readers.md

 The basics of functional programming
 ====================================

-Functional program is the the art of thinking about *data* and how the new data is calculated from old data, rather than thinking about how to *modify* data.
+Functional programming is the the art of thinking about *data* and how the new data is calculated from old data, rather than thinking about how to *modify* data.

 Numbers and arithmetic operators
 --------------------------------